Is sound design being eaten alive by how audiences consume video content on social media? Maybe, but savvy creators can still make videos with bite.

 Smart composition, lighting and camera movements can help you tell a story, with or without sound.
 The film—and journalism—adage of “show, don’t tell” may be more applicable than ever in a time when less importance is placed on sound.

-Think beyond the captions
+Think beyond the captions for storytelling

 Since networks and federal regulation started to require all social videos to have captions, it has become easy to be overly reliant on the captions to tell the story.
 While the captions are certainly important from an Americans with Disabilities Act standpoint, an opportunity to get creative with on-screen text remains.